PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 So, in the picture we are seeing that in-place pass is considering to enable in-place execution for softmax oneDNN kernel.
 All is fine, but next operator after softmax is layer norm.
 Layer norm is already reusing input of softmax due to some earlier memory optimization pass being applied.
 If we make softmax op to perform in-place computation, then it will also make layer norm to work in-place (b -> a).
 The thing is that layer norm cannot work in-place, so if we force it do so layer norm will produce invalid result.

+##### In-place pass modification to graph when applied

+When sub-graph is aligned with restrictions then in-place computation can be enabled.
+This is done by:
+1. changing the name of output of in-place to be output node
+2. renaming output var in output lists of node representing operator
+3. Changing the name of input var in next op inputs list

+Additionaly

 \* onednn gelu kernel is able to perform in-place execution , but currently gelu op does not support in-place support